The Big Picture…

 To me, that feels like a disconnect.
 Each loop of the Circular Economy appears to be service-like.

 Could it be that our in-grained focus on looking at economies with a goods-dominant mindset is holding us back?
 We have, after all, spent 300+ years living in a “goods/product” economy.
-Our whole mindset of the firm is built around making goods, selling them, and not thinking about use.
+Our whole mindset of the firm is built around making goods, selling them, and not thinking about their subsequent use.

 With its evolved view that value is co-created rather than simply exchanged, service-dominant mindset pushes us to think beyond the traditional focus on making a sale.
 And it encourages relationship building, a focus on offerings that solve jobs to be done.
 As well as seeing value is co-created through a network of actors.
 These are all things we need in order to supercharge the circular economy.